goose1675/21-Game/README.md

 # A Blackjack Game
 A simple and fun multiplayer game built with Python.
-Play against a dealer, alongside some friends, or play solo.
+Play against a dealer alongside some friends, or play solo.

 ## Features
 - Supports Multiplayer